20/20 Vision (Anti-Flag album): Release and reception

 Anti-Flag released the album's first single, "Christian Nationalists", on October 4, 2019, while also announcing a European tour the following year.
 This was accompanied by a statement on the band's website explaining the song's meaning, while also providing lists of republican politicians and sources indicating that said politicians had accepted large amounts of donations from the NRA and gun lobbyists for the politician's support for certain policies and actions.
 The post also included a list of mass shooting that have occurred in the United States.

 20/20 Vision was officially announced later that month alongside the release of a new song; "Hate Conquers All" and its accompanying music video.
 Two additional songs, "Unbreakable" and "The Disease", were also released with music videos ahead of the album, which released on January 17, 2020.

 The album was met with mostly positive feedback.
 Scott Waldman of Alternative Press called it "a lyrically focused and melodically catchy punch", while Tom Shepherd of Kerrang! praised the album's optimistic themes.
 Kevin Klemp of Exclaim! felt that the album wasn't as innovative for the band, but still praised it for the production value.

 Anti-Flag were set to embark on a world tour for most of 2020, but many of the shows they had planned were ultimately delayed to 2021 due to the COVID-19 pandemic.
-Prior to the tour resuming, the band released a deluxe version of the album titled 20/20 Devision, which included five previously unreleased songs, on October 30, 2020.
+Prior to the tour resuming, the band released a deluxe version of the album titled 20/20 Division, which included five previously unreleased songs, on October 30, 2020.